-- I understand that.
-That's partly why I'm asking these 598 1 Q. 2 questions.
-You have picked something up which came partly on the back of urology but there were other 3 things that you noticed.
-You go to the Medical 4 5 Director, you don't get an immediate meeting.
-You 16:36 don't get what you consider to be an open door.
-6 7 else could you have taken it, you're not sure.
-Did you 8 feel there was any ongoing mentoring for this kind of issue for Associate Medical Directors or any forum 9 where you could say, look, you know, I'm really 10 16:36 11 struggling with this, should we be doing something different?
-12 - 13 The forum for Associate Medical Directors was the AMD Α. 14 meeting, which was every month.
+1 598 Q. I understand that.
+That's partly why I'm asking these 2 questions.
+You have picked something up which came 3 partly on the back of urology but there were other 4 things that you noticed.
+You go to the Medical 5 Director, you don't get an immediate meeting.
+You 6:36 6 don't get what you consider to be an open door.
+Where 7 else could you have taken it, you're not sure.
+Did you 8 feel there was any ongoing mentoring for this kind of 9 issue for Associate Medical Directors or any forum 10 where you could say, look, you know, I'm really 6:36 11 struggling with this, should we be doing something 12 different?
+13 Α. The forum for Associate Medical Directors was the AMD 14 meeting, which was every month.
 I think it was the 15 first, second Friday of the month, something like that.
-16:36 16 Previously, up until February 2016, there was always an agenda item for governance issues for the various 17 18 specialties.
+16 3:36 16 Previously, up until February 2016, there was always an 17 agenda item for governance issues for the various 18 specialties.
 That went through John Simpson and Paddy 19 Loughran.
 That was the meat of the meeting.
-20 intended to bring up the state of the nation email and go through some of those issues at that meeting on 21 22 I hadn't been at the AMD meeting in April, 9th May.
-I was in London, and there wasn't one in March, and the 23 24 standing order on the agenda of governance issues for 25 AMDs had been removed.
-So there was no option to bring 16:37 it up at that section.
-That was the first time -- it 26 27 had, in fact, been removed in April, but I wasn't wasn't at the April meeting, and it never appeared 28 29 again.
+I had 20 intended to bring up the state of the nation email and 18 6:37 21 go through some of those issues at that meeting on 22 9th May.
+I hadn't been at the AMD meeting in April, 23 I was in London, and there wasn't one in March, and the 24 standing order on the agenda of governance issues for 25 AMDs had been removed.
+So there was no option to bring 18 3:37 26 it up at that section.
+That was the first time it 27 had, in fact, been removed in April, but I wasn't 28 wasn't at the April meeting, and it never appeared again.